Home / OMSAS Application Guide / OMSAS – University of Ottawa

 • This applies to all levels of study and undergraduate, graduate or professional degrees, whether they are full-time or part-time.

-• You must complete all admission requirements by June 30, 2024 (this includes all graduate course work).
+• You must complete all admission requirements by June 30, 2025 (this includes all graduate coursework).

 • You must provide proof of citizenship (copy only).